| Read Time: 4 minutes | Auto Accidents

 Understanding who has the right of way during a U-turn is crucial to avoiding accidents.
 Generally, vehicles making a U-turn must yield to all other traffic.
 The right of way belongs to traffic moving in the original lane of travel and any pedestrians lawfully crossing the street.

-U-Turn vs. Right Turn Right of Way
+U-Turn vs. Right Turn Right of Way: Who Must Yield?

 When a U-turn and a right turn are executed simultaneously at an intersection, the vehicle making the right turn might have the right of way.
 That is because the vehicle making the U-turn is crossing over the ongoing traffic lane and thus must yield until the pathway is clear of cars and pedestrians.
 But what happens when the vehicle making the right turn has a red light?
 Does a U-turn have the right of way?
 In this case, the driver making the U-turn might have the right of way.
 That’s because the driver making the right turn on red can only do so when it’s safe.